wordswords/wordswords.github.io/hugo-site/content/pages/my-work-computer/index.md

 This is my work from home setup.
 I work from home every work day.
 I use the following equipment:

-## 'Studio.local' - my main PC for WFH
+## 'Studio.local' - my main PC for WFH and gaming

 I run Windows 11 on this, and use Ubuntu Linux WSL2 with a Kali Linux virtual machine also.